 If an employee requests an accommodation due to his disability, or if the employer has reason to believe an employee has special needs, the employer needs to enter into a dialogue with the employee to ascertain if there is a reasonable accommodation that can be provided.
 If there is a reasonable accommodation that addresses those needs, the employer needs to provide it.
 Otherwise, it is not illegal for an employer to mandate in-person work.

-Business owners needing assistance in these matters may contact me at email@example.com or by phone at 239-344-1237.
+Business owners needing assistance in these matters may contact us by phone at 239-344-1100.